AnorakArturo/CIP/README.md

 ## About this Repository
 The Jupyter Notebook contains code covering dataset pre-processing, augmentation and related activies, then model definition, compilation and training.
 Then, a function to use the stored model to make predictions based on the uploaded image.
-The dataset is from Kaggle - [Kaggle Link](https://www.kaggle.com/datasets/marcosvolpato/edible-and-poisonous-fungi) The Flask application uses localhost and the HTML page to display a webpasge for the user to upload a image which is then processed and evaluated by the model.
+The dataset is from [Kaggle](https://www.kaggle.com/datasets/marcosvolpato/edible-and-poisonous-fungi).

+The Flask application uses localhost and the HTML page to display a webpasge for the user to upload a image which is then processed and evaluated by the model.
 The model responds with the classification and is displayed on the webpage accordingly.